DevExpress/devextreme-documentation/concepts/80 Troubleshooting/30 3rd-Party Frameworks Issues/00 Bootstrap/05 Modals.md

-If you place DevExtreme components in the [Bootstrap modal](https://getbootstrap.com/docs/5.3/components/modal/), the following issues may occur:
+If you place DevExtreme components in a [Bootstrap modal](https://getbootstrap.com/docs/5.3/components/modal/), the following issues may occur:

 - Users cannot insert, update, or delete a [DataGrid](/Documentation/Guide/UI_Components/DataGrid/Getting_Started_with_DataGrid/) row.
 - Users cannot enter values in the [FilterBuilder](/Documentation/Guide/UI_Components/FilterBuilder/Overview/).